Configuration reference

 Settings particular to LCOV reporting (see LCOV reporting: coverage lcov).

-New in version 6.3.
+Added in version 6.3.

 [lcov] output